redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-patching/automated-patch-management.md

                        Click 'next'.
 You will then need to 'confirm' the preview.

--   Add the last node by hovering over 'Satellite / Promote Content' and selecting the GREEN +.
-Then click on 'Server / Patch' template.
+-   Add the last node by hovering over 'SATELLITE / RHEL- Promote Content View' and selecting the GREEN +.
+Then click on 'SERVER / RHEL7 - Patch' template.
 This template also has a survey attached.
 You will need to select 'Prompt' and from the drop-down menu select the environment you would like to patch.
 Choose 'RHEL7_Dev'.
 The 'Check' drop-down is a selection that tells server_patch.yml whether or not to apply updates to the servers in our inventory.
 Since we want to apply the patches, we will select 'No'.
 Click 'Next' at the bottom of the window and them select 'Confirm'.
 Click 'select' from the menu on the right to save the node.

--   Before we can finish the workflow we need to link 'Server / Fact Scan' to 'Server / Patch' and coverage on success.
-Hover over 'Server / Fact Scan' and click on the BLUE chain icon.
-Then click to the right of the 'Server / Patch' node to link.
+-   Before we can finish the workflow we need to link 'SERVER / RHEL7 - Fact Scan' to 'SERVER / RHEL7 - Patch' and coverage on success.
+Hover over 'SERVER / RHEL7 - Fact Scan' and click on the BLUE chain icon.
+Then click to the right of the 'SERVER / RHEL7 - Patch' node to link.
 You will be promoted on the right side pane menu to to Run 'On Success'.
-Click 'Save'
+Click 'Save'.
+You will then need to click on the 'SERVER / RHEL7 - Patch' node and select 'ALL' from the CONVERGENCE drop-down.
+Continue with select and save.

 Your workflow should resemble the following: